Expression.java

 *

-* @param variables a {@code Map<String,Double>} containing all of the (name, value) pairs.
+* @param variables a {@code Map<String,Double>} containing all the (name, value) pairs.

 * @return {@code this}